 For many editors, there is a fine line between making sure copy reads clearly and concisely and ticking off the writers.
 Some editors might consider toeing the line daily in an effort to keep the readers’ best interests at heart.

 Where does cleaning up copy end and infringing on the writers’ creativity begin?
-Those who attended Rob Reinalda’s session on April 26, 2018, at the ACES National Conference in Chicago came prepared for him to answer what appeared to be a straightforward question: How much editing is too much?
+Those who attended Rob Reinalda’s session at the 2018 ACES National Conference in Chicago came prepared for him to answer what appeared to be a straightforward question: How much editing is too much?

-Judging by the size of the crowd, more than one person was hoping to get an answer to that question.
+Judging by the size of the crowd, more than one person was hoping to get the answer.
 In fact, the room was packed.
 All of the seats were filled, a handful of people were sitting on the floor, and more spilled out into the hallway.